 The Phi Beta Pi Lecture was established by the Nash-ville chapter of the Phi Beta Pi medical fraternity.
 This lecture is given under the auspices of the faculty of the School of Medicine.
 Each year usually a lecturer of prominence is selected, and the lecture is open to the medical students, faculty, and local members of the medical profession.
-In 1936 the lecturer was Dr. Richard E. Scammon, Professor of Anatomy in the University of Minnesota.
+In 1937 the lecturer was Dr. John Robert Caulk, Professor of Clinical Genito-Urology, Washington University Medical School, St. Louis, Missouri.